tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 Otherwise, if all candidate ECHConfig values fail to decrypt the extension, the client-facing server MUST ignore the extension and proceed with the connection using ClientHelloOuter.
-This connection proceeds as usual, except the server MUST include the "encrypted_client_hello" extension in its EncryptedExtensions with the "retry_configs" field set to one or more ECHConfig structures with up-to-date keys.
+If this does not result in sending a HelloRetryRequest, the connection proceeds as usual, except the server MUST include the "encrypted_client_hello" extension in its EncryptedExtensions with the "retry_configs" field set to one or more ECHConfig structures with up-to-date keys.
 Servers MAY supply multiple ECHConfig values of different versions.
 This allows a server to support multiple versions at once.
+Otherwise, if this results in sending a HelloRetryRequest, and the corresponding ClientHello included an "encrypted_client_hello" extension, the client-facing server MAY include the "encrypted_client_hello" extension in the HelloRetryRequest with a payload of 8 random bytes; see {{dont-stick-out}} for details.
+Afterwards, the client-facing server proceeds as described in {{client-facing-server-hrr}}.

 Note that decryption failure could indicate a GREASE ECH extension (see
 {{grease-ech}}), so it is necessary for servers to proceed with the connection